FlaviaTG/BioPopWork/README.md

 ## 2) Prep-alignments for downstream analyses
 #### Make the list of autosomes and sex chromosomes and unplaced scaffolds.
+Here you need to select one chromosome and insted of taking the Z and the W or all AUTOSOMES, just select one or two chromosomes for all the downstream analyses.
 ```
 samtools idxstats sample.TGCGAGAC.aln.sam.sort.bam | cut -f 1 | grep 'JAJGSY' >> unplaced-scaffold.txt
 samtools idxstats sample.TGCGAGAC.aln.sam.sort.bam | cut -f 1 | grep 'CM' >> placed-scaffold.txt